MATI-MBIT/arqnewgen-medisupply-eda/services/warehouse/batch/README.md

 The application will:
 1. Load configuration from environment variables (with fallback to defaults)
 2. Start the EventConsumerAdapter to listen for Kafka messages
+3. Start the ApiServiceAdapter to serve HTTP requests on the configured port
-3. Start a KafkaProducer (for demo purposes) to generate test messages
+4. Start a KafkaProducer (for demo purposes) to generate test messages
-4. Process incoming events through the EventService
+5. Process incoming events through the EventService
-5. Handle graceful shutdown on SIGINT/SIGTERM signals
+6. Handle graceful shutdown on SIGINT/SIGTERM signals

 ## Docker Image Features